SUPPORTING CLEAN ENERGY OPTIONS

 SUPPORTING THE GLOBAL ENERGY TRANSITION

-JCP&L has completed a grid connection for a 19.8-megawatt solar project located at a former landfill property in Mount Olive, New Jersey, that is now delivering clean energy through FirstEnergy's transmission lines.
+In New Jersey, JCP&L completed a grid connection for a 19.8-megawatt solar project located at a former landfill property in Mount Olive.
+The largest landfill solar project in North America is now delivering clean energy through FirstEnergy's transmission lines.

 Offshore Wind